-The dirt bikes at that time were very affordable for the average family and easy to ride, the sport wasn't as dangerous or considered as extreme back then, In addition to being easy to ride The dirt bikes Weren't as fast or as powerful as modern dirt bikes are these days, they also didn't have as much suspension travel and the jumps were much smaller. average tracks were mostly natural terrain grass tracks carved into a field or hilly area, not only did this look fun but people saw this as something that they could do and people came out in droves, American motocross was everywhere!
+The dirt bikes Weren't as fast or as powerful as modern dirt bikes are these days, they also didn't have as much suspension travel and the jumps were much smaller. tracks were mostly natural terrain grass tracks carved into a field or hilly area, not only did it look fun but people saw this as something that they could do, people came out in droves, motocross was everywhere!

 Even Harley Davidson and Indian Motorcycles made dirt bikes and many of the kids that grew up riding these brands continued to ride them as adults when they got older and decided to buy street bikes. sales numbers of dirt bikes drastically declined over the past 25 years and I believe that is having an effect on the on road motorcycle